Klipper3d/klipper/docs/CANBUS.md

 adapter.
 The configuration method depends on the network manager used by the host operating system.

-For systems using ifupdown, create a file named `/etc/network/interfaces.d/can0` with the following contents:
+For systems using `ifupdown`, create a file named `/etc/network/interfaces.d/can0` with the following contents:
 ```
 allow-hotplug can0